Beckster6211/canvas-js-react/README.md

 ### How I started

 I started just making pictures using canvas and JavaScript together then transfered these to a react app.
-Whilst experimenting with this I found a blog and work that help me understanding how to make it render to differnt screen sizes.
+Whilst experimenting with this I found a blog and work that help me understanding how to make it render to different screen sizes.
+(There still some issues with scalability 🤏 so some pictures are a little fuzzy)

 ###### https://www.pluralsight.com/guides/render-window-resize-react

 ### What I used

 For general app construction
-<br></br>
+<br></>
 <img src = "./public/images/1280px-React-icon.svg (1).png" width = "150px" height = "100px"/>

 <ul>